-The retina is the thin, transparent layer of light-sensitive tissue which lines the rear (posterior) wall of the eye, and works similarly to that of the film in a camera.
+The retina is the thin, transparent layer of light-sensitive tissue that lines the rear (posterior) wall of the eye, and works similarly to that of the film in a camera.
 Photosensitive cells known as rods and cones convert light into electrical impulses and transport them to the brain via the optic nerve.

 Anatomy of the inner eye

-The vitreous humour is a gel-like substance which fills the interior of the eye, helping it keep its shape.
+The vitreous humour is a gel-like substance that fills the interior of the eye, helping it keep its shape.
 The retina has nine neurosensory layers including rods and cones (responsible for vision) which are located in the innermost layer and the retinal pigment epithelium (RPE) behind the photosensitive layer.

 In the centre of the retina is the optic nerve, which travels from the retina to the brain where it transmits visual information.

 The choroid is a layer of tissue behind the retina which is rich in blood vessels to the retina with oxygen and nutrients.

 There are three types of retinal detachment, including:

 - Rhegmatogenous retinal detachment (RRD) occurs when there is a tear in the retina which leads to vitreous humour seeping through the tear and behind the retina, separating it from the underlying retinal pigment epithelium.

 - Exudative (serous) retinal detachment is due to a build-up of fluid between the photosensitive layer and the retinal pigment epithelium.
 The most common causes of exudative retinal detachment are inflammatory conditions.

 - Traction retinal detachment occurs when the retina is pulled off the retinal pigment epithelium due to tractional forces.
 The most common cause of traction retinal detachment is diabetes.